Greek Islands 2-3 Week Itinerary

 The places I had chosen to visit were off the beaten track enough that I felt a sense of adventure, with a bit of luxury thrown in for few days in Santorini.

 Our three nights on Milos had the feeling we had found new family members we forgot we had; the people were so hospitable I thought I might be Greek and have a grandma on Milos I never knew existed.

 For three days we had awakened to one of the most famous views in the world – the caldera of Santorini from Fira (or Thira).
 The scores of donkeys passed by just below our terrace each morning, tethered together with bells on, they made their melodic descent, occasionally sneaking a bite of a restaurant’s greenery.

 We spent our days lounging by the pool sipping the cool white wine of the island overlooking the famous cliffs and many cruise ships that looked like toys coming in each morning just after dawn.
 We scurried through the narrow walkways and shops that magically opened an hour before the cruisers made the trek up the gondola or on the backs of the little donkeys.

 Soon I started to feel a drain… I wondered how long I could keep up this sense of euphoria, traveling where I had planned for so long, experiencing things I had hoped to experience, it began to feel like a charade.

 Ermoupolis, Syros, I hoped, would take us out of the “tourist” zone and into the authentic daily life.
 The capital of the island group of the Cyclades, Syros is a “year round” island, where whatever legal matters that need tending are done and therefore it doesn’t close down when the tourist season ends.

 Strangely we found more upscale food, at a place which seemed more out of Manhattan or San Francisco than anything you might find in Greece, with its cool vibe, blue back-lighting, decadent artistic foods, deconstructed traditional Greek entrees, it was like we walked out of an ancient world and into the future.

 Everyone was still very friendly and almost everyone spoke English, but we were glad to be among people who greeted one another with a warm “Ya Sas” (Hello) or “Cali Mera” (good morning) instead of countless faces in a rush to purchase something and get back on their ship.
-We rented a scooter (much to my dismay, my husband was determined to explore as the locals do) and rode to the opposite side of the island, discovering little beaches and empty harbors along the way.
+I would recommend learning some basic Greek travel phrases to really impress the local people.

 Why You Should Seek an Authentic Greece Experience

 The Greek Islands I experienced are now woven in to my being, an awareness that contributes to who I am.
 But that is why I travel – to learn.
 To learn about different people, experience new places, and sometimes even learn something about myself.

 Now when I go, I will look for the authentic, special places that the tourist hordes have yet to find.
 For only then will I find the genuine inhabitants, engaged in their daily routine, and I will sit in silence and allow it to soak in.